Jetersville, Virginia

-Jetersville is a mostly rural unincorporated community in southwestern Amelia County in the U.S. state of Virginia, just off (Patrick Henry Highway).
+Jetersville is a mostly rural unincorporated community in southwestern Amelia County in the U.S. state of Virginia, just off U.S. Route 360 (Patrick Henry Highway).
 The town is centered around the intersection of SR 671 (Jetersville Road, a short loop segment of old US 360) and SR 640 (Perkinson Road).
 The Norfolk Southern Railway runs along the main roads.

 History

 Origins

 Jetersville, at first called Perkinsonville, was named for John "Black Jack" Jeter, according to local lore.
 Other sources hold that it was named for John's father, Rodophil Jeter (for whom the community of Rodophil was also named).
 Apparently the Jeters originally were French Huguenots who fled persecution, eventually coming to America around the beginning of the 1700s.
 Rodophil Jeter was a delegate to the state legislature and a prominent figure in Amelia County government in the early 1800s, and several members of his family established businesses in the area.
 The town's post office, one of the earliest in Amelia County, was called "Jetersville" (or, later, "Jetersville Station") beginning about 1826 or 1827.